 - 8 chicken thighs bone-in, skin-on, Note 1

 - 2 tablespoons oil olive or vegetable oil

 - fine sea salt and freshly ground black pepper

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a baking tray with baking paper or aluminum foil.

-- Place the chicken thighs in a large bowl, pour the oil over them and massage the chicken with your hands until everything is coated in oil.
-Place the chicken on the baking tray skin-side down at first.
-Generously sprinkle the underside with salt, pepper and paprika (or use other spices to your liking).
-Turn the chicken pieces skin-side up and generously sprinkle the skin with the spices as well.
+- Spices: Sprinkle the thighs with the spices and rub them well all over.
+Alternatively, place them directly on the tray skin-side down, and generously sprinkle the underside with salt, pepper, and paprika (or use other spices you like).
+Turn the pieces skin-side up and generously sprinkle the skin with the spices as well.

 - Bake for 40 minutes to one hour or until the juices run clear and the skin is golden brown and crispy.

 - Chicken: You can use 4 thighs and 4 drumsticks instead of only thighs.